veelenga/terminal-focus-reporting.el/README.md

 ## Usage

+1. Install it from Melpa

-Add code to the Emacs config file:
+2. Add code to the Emacs config file:

 ```emacs-lisp